DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 of the declaration reiterates that states harbor a tendency to threaten the liberties on the Internet.
-This spawned a fierce debate and many people held up the Internet’s singularity in opposition to the territorial entities that attempt to regulate co-existence.
+This spawned a fierce debate and many people held up the Internet’s singularity in opposition to the territorial entities that attempt to regulate coexistence.

 Yet such an approach to the Internet suggests an equivalent legitimacy between spaces of a different nature.
-In his introduction, John Perry Barlow also mentions the fact that the Internet does not possess an elected government, a statement that is emblematic for the belief in its self-regulating character.[^4] It therefore presupposes a capacity of the Internet to confront problems it may face in terms of an internal logic which is indifferent to the existence of legitimate institutions permitted to regulate individual behavior.
+In his introduction, John Perry Barlow also mentions the fact that the Internet does not possess an elected government, a statement that is emblematic for the belief in its self-regulating character.
+This presupposes a capacity of the Internet to confront problems it may face in terms of an internal logic which is indifferent to the existence of legitimate institutions permitted to regulate individual behavior.